Jose Roy: Political career

 After the war in 1946, the first elections were held.
 The Liberal presidential nominee that time was then-Senator Manuel Roxas, who persuaded Roy to run for Congress seat.
 Roy agreed only after being promised that if they won, Roxas would consider supporting the 70-30 Rice Crop Sharing law he was planning to author.
 This law would provide that 70% of the rice crop be given to the tenant farmers and 30% to the landowners in all rice-producing regions of the Philippines and, after studying the matter, Roxas found that it had its merits.
 The 1946 election was a very difficult one.
 Roy was elected to congress as representative of the 1st district of Tarlac.
 He was the lone Liberal Party candidate to win in Central Luzon.

 Over the next 16 years, Roy was elected to four consecutive terms as congressman of Tarlac's 1st District.
-He was instrumental in the drafting and passage of important finance and socio-economic measures which he authored and sponsored on the floor of the House of Representatives from 1946 to 1961, among which are; the Central Bank Act, Rehabilitation Finance Corporation Act (R.A.85), the Development Bank Act, the General Banking Act, the Rural Banks Act (R.A.720), Philippine Veterans Bank Act (R.A.
-3518), the Philippines Deposit Insurance Corporation Act (R.A.3591); the Industrialization Act (R.A.901); Ramie Incentive Act, Agricultural Tenancy Act, 70-30 Rice Share Tenancy Act, Land Tenure Act, the Land Reform Code (R.A.3844), the Anti-Graft and Corrupt Practices Act (RA3019), Savings and Loan Association Act (R.A.3799), the Congressional 5-Year Development Plan, Tax Exemption to Basic Industries, Laurel-Langley Agreement, the Tariff and Customs Code of 1957, an Act providing the creation, organization and operation of an internal audit service for all departments, bureaus and offices of the National government otherwise known as the Internal Audit Act (R.A.3456) are among some of the measures he had authored and sponsored.
+He was instrumental in the drafting and passage of important finance and socio-economic measures which he authored and sponsored on the floor of the House of Representatives from 1946 to 1961, among which are; the Central Bank Act, Rehabilitation Finance Corporation Act (R.A.85), the Development Bank Act (R.A.2081, the General Banking Act (R.A.337), the Rural Banks Act (R.A.720), Philippine Veterans Bank Act (R.A.3518), the Philippines Deposit Insurance Corporation Act (R.A.3591); the Industrialization Act (R.A.901); Ramie Incentive Act, Agricultural Tenancy Act, 70-30 Rice Share Tenancy Act, Land Tenure Act, the Land Reform Code (R.A.3844), the Anti-Graft and Corrupt Practices Act (RA3019), Savings and Loan Association Act (R.A.3799), the Congressional 5-Year Development Plan, Tax Exemption to Basic Industries, Laurel-Langley Agreement, the Tariff and Customs Code of 1957, an Act providing the creation, organization and operation of an internal audit service for all departments, bureaus and offices of the National government otherwise known as the Internal Audit Act (R.A.3456) are among some of the measures he had authored and sponsored.
 He was a member of the Philippine Council of Leaders, the Development Council, the Council of State and Security Council.